yogurtnjam/ophthalmos_test/replit.md

 ## Data Architecture

 Shared schema definitions between client and server include structures for Questionnaire, ConeTestResult, RGBAdjustment, TaskPerformance, and comprehensive SessionData.
 The application implements an advanced colorblind filter that generates personalized parameters based on L/M/S cone thresholds, determining deficient cone type, severity, and applying confusion line-aware hue shifts, saturation boosts, and luminance gains.
+A hybrid filter system detects mismatches between self-reported and CCT-detected CVD types, applying a combination of OS preset filters and confusion axis-specific hue adjustments.

+## UI/UX Decisions

+The UI features a clean white background throughout all pages with a sticky navigation header.
+Panels and cards utilize a consistent light grey theme with subtle borders and shadows.
+Buttons have a universal white background, black text, and hover effects.
+Typography is enhanced with improved letter spacing and hierarchy.
+Professional teal and purple accents are used for primary and secondary color schemes in specific components like progress bars and interactive elements.

+## Feature Specifications

+- **CVD Mismatch Detection & Hybrid Filter System:** Detects discrepancies between user-reported and CCT-detected CVD types.
+Upon persistent mismatch, a hybrid filter is activated, combining an OS preset with CCT-measured confusion axis adjustments.
+- **Advanced Filter Recommendation System:** Determines optimal colorblind filters based on user-reported type and cone test scores, implementing intelligent blending for close scores.
+- **Confusion Matrix Filter Implementation:** Replaces simple hue shifts with scientifically accurate Brettel et al., 1997 confusion matrices for protanopia, deuteranopia, and tritanopia, with severity-based scaling and achromatic guards.
+- **Task Accuracy System:** Extends `TaskPerformance` schema with an `accuracy` field, providing precise performance measurement for all task games.
+- **Normal Vision Handling:** Skips all filter transformations for users with detected normal color vision.
+- **Enhanced Randomization:** Tile Matching game generates fresh random colors for each round using new HSL seed values.
+- **Participant Profile:** The results page displays a comprehensive participant profile including name, age, self-reported CVD type, screen time, and detected CVD type.

 # External Dependencies